wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### expanded

 <p>
-13.&emsp;I will substitute for your ego if you wish, but never [will i substitute] for your spirit.
+13. I will substitute for your ego if you wish, but never [will i substitute] for your spirit.
 <sup>2</sup>A father can safely leave a child with an elder brother who has shown himself [elder-brother’s-self] responsible, but this [leaving a child with an elder brother] involves no confusion about the child’s origin.
 <sup>3</sup>The brother can protect the child’s body and his [the child’s] ego, but he [the brother] does not confuse himself [the-brother’s-self] with the father because he [the brother] does this [protects the child’s body and ego].
 <sup>4</sup>I can be entrusted with your body and your ego only because this [being entrusted with your body and ego] enables you not to be concerned with them [your body and ego], and lets me teach you their [your-body’s-and-ego’s] unimportance.